 Cloud SQL storage limits

-- Each App Engine instance running in a standard environment cannot have more than 60 concurrent connections to a Cloud SQL instance.
-For applications written in Java 8 or Go 1.8, the limit is 100.
+Each App Engine instance running in a standard environment cannot have more than 100 concurrent connections to an instance.
+For PHP 5.5 apps, the limit is 60 concurrent connections.

 App Engine applications are also subject to additional App Engine quotas and limits as discussed on the App Engine Quotas page.